postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/defining-an-api.md

     url: "/docs/designing-and-developing-your-api/managing-apis/"
 ---

-You can define the structure of your API using its _API definition_.
+You can create the structure of your API using its _API definition_.
 This can consist of one or multiple files.
 You can also generate a collection from an API definition.

 * [Editing your API definition](#editing-your-api-definition)
 * [Editing multi-file API definitions](#editing-multi-file-api-definitions)